ChristianKreuzberger/angular-groot-ipsum/README.md

 If you want to submit more languages or texts, please have a look at [data/groot.json]() and submit a pull request.

 ## Copyright
-Groot is copyright by ...
+The name "Groot" as well as the saying "I am Groot" is (c) Marvel Studios and/or Walt Disney Studios Motion Pictures.<br />

-This repo is under the WTFPL License.
+This repo is under the WTFPL License, which means: Do what the f?$! you want.